-A. Cisco Solution Support is a best-in-class technical service that provides the right kind of support for your Cisco DNA ecosystem.
+A. Cisco Solution Support is a best-in-class technical service that provides the right kind of support for your Cisco intent-based networking ecosystem.
 Solution Support includes Cisco product support and is essential for the Cisco DNA Center appliance.
-Your team of solution experts provides centralized support and addresses the Cisco DNA environment as a whole, resolving solution-level issues on average 43 percent more quickly than product support alone to help you maintain reliability and increase ROI.
+Your team of solution experts provides centralized support and addresses the Cisco networking environment as a whole, resolving solution-level issues on average 43 percent more quickly than product support alone to help you maintain reliability and increase ROI.

 Q. How do I purchase Cisco DNA Center?

-A. The Cisco DNA Center software image (ISO) is shipped with a Cisco DNA Center appliance ready for installation.
-Please refer to the ordering guide.
+A. Cisco DNA Center is shipped with a software image (ISO) and a Cisco DNA Center appliance ready for installation.

 Q. What do I need to purchase to activate Cisco DNA Center capabilities?

 A. Along with the Cisco DNA Center appliance, you must purchase a Cisco DNA Software subscription for each network device, such as a switch or access point.
 Cisco intent-based networking capabilities are delivered through two software subscription tiers:

-The most value-rich offer, Cisco DNA Advantage, delivers policy-based automation with SD-Access and Cisco DNA Assurance.
+The more value-rich offer, Cisco DNA Advantage, delivers policy-based automation with SD-Access and Cisco DNA assurance capabilities.

-Customers can enable all Cisco DNA use cases with purchase of additional necessary licenses through the Cisco DNA Expansion Pack as an add-on to Cisco DNA Advantage or Cisco DNA Essentials.
-The Cisco DNA Expansion Pack is a flexible way to purchase Cisco ISE, Cisco DNA Spaces, Secure Network Analytics (Stealthwatch), ThousandEyes and other licenses, appliances, and services in one convenient bundle.
-Enhance your Cisco networking solutions such as SD-Access, Zero Trust solutions, Encrypted Traffic Analytics (ETA), location analytics, and assurance.
-You can add the pack to your Cisco DNA software licenses and choose the license count that fits your needs.
+Customers can enable all Cisco intent-based networking use cases with purchase of additional necessary licenses through the Cisco DNA Expansion Pack as an add-on to Cisco DNA Advantage or Cisco DNA Essentials.
+The Cisco DNA Expansion Pack is a flexible way to purchase Cisco ISE, Cisco DNA Spaces, Cisco Secure Network Analytics (formerly Stealthwatch), ThousandEyes, and other licenses, appliances, and services in one convenient bundle.
+Enhance your Cisco networking solutions with SD-Access, zero-trust solutions, Encrypted Traffic Analytics (ETA), location analytics, and assurance.
+You can add the pack to your Cisco DNA Software licenses and choose the license count that fits your needs.
 Review the different licensing options with the

 Q. What Cisco infrastructure products can be managed through Cisco DNA Center?

-Q. What kind of data does Cisco DNA Center collect, how does it use the data, where does it keep the data, and for how long does it keep the data?
+Q. What type of data does Cisco DNA Center collect, how does it use the data, where does it keep the data, and for how long does it keep the data?

-A. Before diving into the answer, it is important to note that (1) Cisco is very transparent about explaining exactly what is collected and where it is stored (see below) and (2) Cisco offers its customers incredible flexibility in what types of data is shared and how it is shared.
+A. Before diving into the answer, it is important to note that Cisco is very transparent about explaining exactly what telemetry data is collected and where it is stored, and Cisco offers its customers flexibility in what types of data is shared and how it is shared.
 Your data-sharing decision does not need to be an all-or-nothing decision, because your corporate data-sharing policy may allow you to share some types of data (for example, de-identified data).
-There are many benefits from crowd-sharing de-identified data (similar to anonymized data), as everyone knows from smartphone apps that help you avoid traffic on your drive home or find the best price on a new car.
-Cisco DNA Center allows customers to choose between a completely “air-gapped” installation of Cisco DNA Center (completely and totally disconnected from the Internet) to many stages of data sharing so that the right balance between telemetry insights and corporate policy is achieved.
+There are many benefits from crowd-sharing de-identified data, similar to anonymized data, as everyone knows from smartphone apps that help you avoid traffic on your drive home or find the best price on a new car.
+Cisco DNA Center allows customers to choose between a completely “air-gapped” installation of Cisco DNA Center, completely and totally disconnected from the internet, to many stages of data sharing so that the right balance between telemetry insights and corporate policy is achieved.

 There are three types of data telemetry that are collected by Cisco DNA Center.
-Customers can opt-in to these in order to enjoy the benefits or opt-out in order to comply with corporate policies:
+Customers can opt-in to these to enjoy the benefits or opt-out to comply with corporate policies: